© 2026

 Dear listener,

 Among the new offerings, I’m excited to announce two new local shows on Sunday: Naturally Curious hosted by Bruce Bryan, which is like a Fresh Air interview with people making a difference across Virginia.
 The second is Hoot and Holler, hosted by Lee Hunsaker, which is a radio version of the popular stage show at the historic Grandin Theater in Roanoke.
-It’s a lot like a local version of The Moth with a little more backstory from the storyteller.
+It’s a lot like a local version of The Moth with a little more background from the storyteller.

 The new lineup for Radio starts on January 17th, and there’s a downloadable PDF.
 Your feedback on the changes is always welcome and appreciated.